plenus-cloud/plenuslb/README.md

 For the bare metal scenario it will be necessary to reserve a pool of ips for each cluster/PlenusLB, these ips will be put into a PersistentIPPool.

 All cluster nodes need to have an interface which can be used to assign ip addresses to.
-Since on that interface PlenusLB will remove all ip addresses during operator startup on each node: DO NOT use any interface where normal ips have been assigned to the node.
+Since on that interface PlenusLB will remove all ip addresses during operator startup on each node, *do not use* any interface where normal ips have been assigned to the node.
 We strongly suggest to use a dummy bridge specifically created for this purpose, for example pl0

 On Ubuntu/Debian nodes an empty (without physical interfaces) bridge pl0 can be created with the following commands:

 ```
-apt-get update && apt-get -q -y install bridge-utils bash && bash -c \"echo -e 'auto pl0\niface pl0 inet manual\n  bridge_ports none\n  bridge_stp off\n  bridge_fd 0\n  bridge_maxwait 0' > /etc/network/interfaces.d/90-bridge-pl0.cfg\" && /etc/init.d/networking restart
+apt-get update && \
+apt-get -q -y install bridge-utils bash && \
+bash -c \"echo -e 'auto pl0\niface pl0 inet manual\n  bridge_ports none\n  bridge_stp off\n  bridge_fd 0\n  bridge_maxwait 0' > /etc/network/interfaces.d/90-bridge-pl0.cfg\" && \
+/etc/init.d/networking restart
 ```

 The bridge will be persistent and will be restarted automatically after reboots, it is sufficient to give the commands once.